dror27/dk-shack/vol2/songs/en/Furlough Fraud Song.md

 \
 Then COVID hit, customer traffic slowed\
 John went on furlough, while Steve and Anne\
-Kept the store open to serve community cyclists\
+Kept the store open to serve cyclists\
 \
 When Steve’s back pain returned\
 John stepped to work again\